Wabkur/alx-low_level_programming/0x14-bit_manipulation/README.md

-function that sets the value of a bit to 0 at a given index
+function that returns the number of bits you would need to flip to get from one number to another